 These anodes then corrode preferentially through galvanic corrosion instead of the steel pipe.
 A low-voltage current is produced between the anodes and pipe that changes the potential of the internal pipe, making corrosion thermodynamically impossible.
 Corrosion can also occur in different forms, including general corrosion, pitting corrosion, and stress corrosion cracking.

 Properly installed and maintained cathodic protection can provide decades of corrosion prevention.
 Homeowners should check their system regularly to ensure adequate voltage levels and that anodes are not depleted over time.
-Replacement of anodes before their protective current drops off is important to maintain continuous cathodic protection of the pipes.
+Replacement of anodes before their protective current drops off is essential to maintain continuous cathodic protection of the pipes.

 Coatings and Sleeves